-Finally, the Word Clock and S/PDIF In options may be used to operate the Delta 1010LT at non-standard sample rates.
-When one of these two options is selected, the Delta 1010LT's sample rate will automatically match that of the incoming word clock or S/PDIF data stream.
+Finally, the S/PDIF In option may be used to operate the Delta 410 at non-standard sample rates.
+When the S/PDIF option is selected, the Delta 410's sample rate will automatically match that of the incoming S/PDIF data stream.

-NOTE: When either the S/PDIF In or Word Clock is selected as the master clock source, the Delta 1010LT mixer's frequency response will be affected by whatever sample rates you inject at the S/PDIF In or Word Clock In.
+NOTE: When the S/PDIF In is selected as the master clock source, the Delta 410 mixer's frequency response will be affected by whatever sample rates you inject at the S/PDIF In.
 This is because (1) the digital mixer operates at the same sample rate as the rest of the board, and (2) sample rate and frequency response are directly correlated.

-Using the Delta 1010LT with your Music Software Application
+Using the Delta 410 with your Music Software Application

-Once the Delta 1010LT's hardware and driver software are properly installed, it is ready for use with your music application software.
-Some of these applications may require you to highlight or enable the Delta 1010LT drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
+Once the Delta 410's hardware and driver software are properly installed, it is ready for use with your music application software.
+Some of these applications may require you to highlight or enable the Delta 410 drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
 Your software should have an audio device driver setup page.

-WINDOWS MME AUDIO INPUT DEVICES: All Delta 1010LT analog and S/PDIF inputs may be used simultaneously for a total of 10 input channels.
-Within your software application(s), the names of the Delta 1010LT audio input devices are:
+WINDOWS MME AUDIO INPUT DEVICES: All Delta 410 analog and S/PDIF inputs may be used simultaneously for a total of 4 input channels.
+Within your software application(s), the names of the Delta 410 audio input devices are:

-PCM In 1/2 Delta-1010LT PCM In 3/4 Delta-1010LT PCM In 5/6 Delta-1010LT PCM In 7/8 Delta-1010LT S/PDIF In Delta-1010LT Mon.
-Mixer Delta-1010LT
+PCM In 1/2 Delta-410 S/PDIF In Delta-410 Mon.
+Mixer Delta-410

 The PCM In devices allow recording a stereo stream directly from the specified analog input pairs.
 The S/PDIF In device allows you to record a stereo stream directly from the S/PDIF input.
 The Mon.
-Mixer device allows stereo recording from the digital "monitor" mixer built-into the Delta 1010LT.
-The audio data recorded from this device is the mix of input and output streams that is set up in the Delta Control Panel software's Monitor Mixer page (see Delta 1010LT Control Panel Software section).
+Mixer device allows stereo recording from the digital "monitor" mixer built-into the Delta 410.
+The audio data recorded from this device is the mix of input and output streams that is set up in the Delta Control Panel software's Monitor Mixer page (see Delta 410 Control Panel Software section).

 Note that all of the input devices are stereo.
 Your application software may break these down further to "left" and "right" mono devices.
-Therefore you may see them as "Left PCM In 1/2 Delta-1010LT, Right PCM In 1/2 Delta-1010LT," "Left S/PDIF In Delta-1010LT, Right S/PDIF In Delta-1010LT," or "Left Mon.
-Mixer Delta-1010LT, Right Mon.
-Mixer Delta-1010LT," etc. from within your recording software.
+Therefore you may see them as "Left PCM In 1/2 Delta-410, Right PCM In 1/2 Delta-410", "Left S/PDIF In Delta-410, Right S/PDIF In Delta-410", or "Left Mon.
+Mixer Delta-410, Right Mon.
+Mixer Delta-410," etc. from within your recording software.

-WINDOWS MME AUDIO OUTPUT DEVICES: All Delta 1010LT analog and S/PDIF outputs may be used simultaneously for a total of 10 output channels.
-Within your software application(s), the names of the Delta 1010LT audio output devices are:
+WINDOWS MME AUDIO OUTPUT DEVICES: All Delta 410 analog and S/PDIF outputs may be used simultaneously for a total of 10 output channels.
+Within your software application(s), the names of the Delta 410 audio output devices are:

-WavOut 1/2 Delta-1010LT WavOut 3/4 Delta-1010LT WavOut 5/6 Delta-1010LT WavOut 7/8 Delta-1010LT WavOut S/PDIF Delta-1010LT
+WavOut 1/2 Delta-410 WavOut 3/4 Delta-410 WavOut 5/6 Delta-410 WavOut 7/8 Delta-410 WavOut S/PDIF Delta-410

 All WavOut devices allow playing a stereo audio stream to the analog hardware outputs (for WavOut 1/2, 3/4, 5/6, 7/8), the S/PDIF hardware output (for WavOut S/PDIF), and/or into the hardware router or mixer.
 Your application software may break each of these stereo devices down further to "left" and "right" mono devices.
-Therefore you may see them as "Left WavOut 1/2 Delta-1010LT, Right WavOut 1/2 Delta-1010LT", or "Left WavOut S/PDIF Delta-1010LT, Right WavOut S/PDIF Delta-1010LT", etc. from within your music software.
+Therefore you may see them as "Left WavOut 1/2 Delta-410, Right WavOut 1/2 Delta-410", or "Left WavOut S/PDIF Delta-410, Right WavOut S/PDIF Delta-410", etc. from within your music software.
 Other software will handle the outputs as stereo pairs, but allow you to pan audio left or right within the pair.